boazsegev/facil.io/docs/api/json.md

 Parsing, editing and outputting JSON in C can be easily accomplished using [facil.io's dynamic types](fiobj.md) (`fiobj_s`).

-There are faster alternatives out there (i.e., the C++ RapidJSON is much faster).
+There are [faster alternatives as well as slower alternatives out there](json_performance.html) (i.e., the C++ RapidJSON is much faster).

 However, `facil.io` offers the added benefit of complete parsing from JSON to object.
 This is in contrast to some parsers that offer a mid-way structure (often a linked list of JSON nodes) or lazy (delayed) parsing for types such as `true`, `false` and Numbers.

-`facil.io` also offers the added benefit of complete formatting from object to JSON.
+`facil.io` also offers the added benefit of complete formatting from a framework wide object type (`FIOBJ`) to JSON.
 This is in contrast to some solutions that require a linked list of node structures.

 ## Parsing JSON